SridharShrinidhi/ecommerce-pattern-library/patterns/forms/README.md

     The email field is provided to prompt the user to provide their email address.
     It is generally used for account creation, log in, payment gateway access.

+name: |
+    The name of the user can be stored by the website for account creation, shipping and delivery.
+Can be used in the checkout page and login details page.

+number : |
+    The number field in a form accepts only numbers and has increase/decrease button.
+Use for adding/removing items from cart.

 phone-number: |
-    The number field in a form accepts only numbers and has an inbuilt increase and decrease function.
+    The number field in a form accepts only numbers and can be used to call the help center on the device default phone application
-    Use for adding/removing items from cart.

 password: |
     The password field hides text area.
 It generally involves a combination of letter, numbers and special characters.
     Use password field when user is creating an account.

 radio-button: |
-    Radion button in a form can accept only binary inputs.
+    Radio button in a form can accept only binary inputs.
     Use for agreeing to terms and conditions.

 range: |